 Attorneys can apply diagnostic analytics by analyzing case law, legal briefs, contracts, and other legal documents to identify patterns, trends, and anomalies that provide insights into legal issues and outcomes.

 While understanding the past is an important first step, the real value in analytics is in gaining insights into future implications.
 Predictive analytics, as the name implies, aims to predict what is likely to happen in the future.
 It does so using a mixture of innovative methods—machine learning, predictive modeling and intelligent algorithms—as well as enormous volumes of rich and varied data.

-Drawing from past behaviors and current data, predictive analytics can address a range of questions and provide valuable insight for decision making.
+Drawing from past behaviors and current data, predictive analytics can address a range of questions and provide valuable insight for decision-making.
+For example:

 Of course, predictive analytics cannot guarantee the outcome of a case or provide 100 percent certainty.
 However, it can make intelligent predictions on potential or even likely outcomes.
 And with visualization tools that can map potential outcomes and probabilities in a range of scenarios, the most likely result becomes easier to see.

-If predictive analytics provides attorneys with likely outcomes based on patterns of behavior, there is an emerging category of analytics that goes one step further—prescriptive analytics.
+This category of analytics goes one step further than predicting an outcome.
 Prescriptive analytics suggests a specific direction to follow based on likely outcomes.
 This method compares and contrasts multiple outcomes based on different actions and recommends the best path forward to attorneys.